 On top of investing in cyber insurance, businesses must also take proactive steps to prevent issues from occurring in the first place.

-“By taking proactive steps to combat cyberattacks, organizations avoid not only massive breaches but also the consequences of the breach’s aftermath,” said Grant Burst, product engineer at Wallix.
+“By taking proactive steps to combat cyberattacks, organizations avoid not only massive breaches but also the consequences of the breach’s aftermath,” said Grant Burst, director of solutions engineering at Wallix.
 “Spending money and time to invest in proactive cybersecurity solutions has countless benefits for organizations.
 While most companies don’t think their information will ever be compromised, with the increase of breaches in the last few years, it’s not a matter of if your company will face a breach, but when.”

 Burst added that businesses could suffer financial loss, loss of trust and operational downtime if they don’t take cybersecurity seriously.